flyingmachine/nanoc-blog/content/programming/wtf-is-a-framework.md

 Frameworks are built to coordinate resources within a particular _environment_.
-When we talk about desktop apps, web apps, single page web apps, and mobile apps, we're talking about different environments.
+When we talk about desktop apps, web apps, single page apps, and mobile apps, we're talking about different environments.
 From the developer's perspective, environments are distinguished by the resources that are available, while from the user's perspective different environments entail different usage